Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 Recent indicators the Fed will use to determine if inflation is cooling include:

-• A rising unemployment rate, increasing from 4.0% in May and 4.1% in June.
+• A declining unemployment rate, falling from 4.3% in July to 4.2% in August and 4.1% in September.

-The world’s largest economy could also face turbulence arising from the Biden Vs. Harris presidential election.
+However, borrowing is still expensive and the world’s largest economy could also face turbulence arising from the Biden Vs. Harris presidential election.

 High costs of borrowing for longer make for unhappy voters, but the use of stimulus to attract votes could fuel intractable US inflation — which has flow-on effects globally.